 Statement of Informed Consent

-A. PURPOSE AND BACKGROUND Researchers from Palo Alto University are conducting a study to learn about the impact of losing a pet.
-The investigators are Wendy Packman, JD, PhD and Nigel Field, PhD.
-It is hoped that the information they learn will assist in providing comprehensive care for grieving individuals and families.
-You are being asked to participate in this study because you have lost a pet.
-You are eligible to participate in this study if you are 18 years or older and are English-speaking.
+A. PURPOSE AND BACKGROUND Researchers at Palo Alto University are running a study.
+We hope to learn about what it is like to have a pet go missing.
+The research team is made up of Wendy Packman, JD, PhD, and Ashley Brumett, M.S.
+It is hoped that the information they learn will help provide more complete care for grieving people and families.
+You are being asked to participate in this study because you have had a pet go missing.
+You may take this survey if you are 18 years or older, live in the United States, and are English-speaking.

-B. PROCEDURES If you agree to be in the study, you will complete 7 questionnaires concerning your experiences of the death of your beloved pet, your psychological adjustment and your experiences in close relationships.
-It should take approximately one hour (50-60 minutes) to complete these questionnaires.
+B. PROCEDURES If you agree to be in the study, you will complete 8 questionnaires about your experience of having a beloved pet go missing, your beliefs about the event, and how you have coped with the event.
+It should take approximately 45-60 minutes to complete these questionnaires.